-This document will guide you through Part 2 of the Grants for Arts Projects application process; it contains detailed instructions for completing the Grant Application Form (GAF) in the Arts Endowment's Applicant Portal.
+This document will guide you through Part 2 of the Grants for Arts Projects application process; you must refer to these instructions to complete the Grant Application Form (GAF) in the Arts Endowment's Applicant Portal.

 Important Notes:

 - You will only be able to complete Part 2 of the Grants for Arts Projects application process if you have successfully submitted Part 1 of the application to Grants.gov by the appropriate deadline. - You will not have access to the Applicant Portal until the Part 2 application window opens as described below.
 However, we urge you to use this document to prepare your responses and material well in advance so you will have them ready to upload once the system opens.